 You can also get help from wherever you are in the Library by phone, email or chat using the Ask the Library Service.

 Watch the video on how to get help in the Library.

 All items, apart from laptops, can be borrowed at the self-check machines.

 There are two machines on the ground floor:

-Holds can be collected from the holds shelf in the corridor on the ground floor opposite the lift, and borrowed at any self-check machine.
+Requests can be collected from the item request shelf in the corridor on the ground floor opposite the lift, and borrowed at any self-check machine.

 Items from any campus, apart from laptops and oversized items, can be returned through the returns chutes